LucasAlegre/sumo-rl/README.md

 ### Experiments

-WARNING: Gym 0.26 had many breaking changes, stable-baselines3 and RLlib still do not support it, but will be updated soon.
-See [Stable Baselines 3 PR](https://github.com/DLR-RM/stable-baselines3/pull/780) and [RLib PR](https://github.com/ray-project/ray/pull/28369).
-Hence, only the tabular Q-learning experiment is running without errors for now.

 Check [experiments](https://github.com/LucasAlegre/sumo-rl/tree/master/experiments) for examples on how to instantiate an environment and train your RL agent.

 ### [Q-learning](https://github.com/LucasAlegre/sumo-rl/blob/master/agents/ql_agent.py) in a one-way single intersection: